area17/twill/docs/.sections/block-editor.md

         ]
     ]
 ```
+And now, your articles have access to an accordion block within which there is a repeater field.

 #### Common errors:
 - If you add the *container block* to the _repeaters_ section inside the config, it won't work, e.g.: